-Thence southerly on the east line of Seven Ponds to the south line of 32nd Avenue North, thence northwesterly along said south line to the southeast line of Holly Lane, thence generally southwesterly on the southeast line of Holly Lane to the northwesterly line of Lot 5, Block 2, Seven Ponds, thence southwesterly on said northwesterly line to the west line of said Lot 5, thence southerly on said west line to the north line of the SW 1/4 of Sec.
+Thence southerly on the east line of Seven Ponds to the south line of $32^{nd}$ Avenue North, thence northwesterly along said south line to the southeast line of Holly Lane, thence generally southwesterly on the southeast line of Holly Lane to the northwesterly line of Lot 5, Block 2, Seven Ponds, thence southwesterly on said northwesterly line to the west line of said Lot 5, thence southerly on said west line to the north line of the SW 1/4 of Sec.
 20, T118N, R22W;

 Thence westerly on said north line of the SW 4 of Sec.
-20 to the east line of Lot 14, Block 1, Shiloh, thence southerly on said east line to the south line of said Lot 14, thence westerly on said south line of Lot 14, extended, to the centerline of Jewel Lane, thence southerly on the centerline of Jewel Lane to the south line of Lot 11, Block 1, Shiloh, extended, thence generally westerly on said south line of Lot 11 and on the south line of Lot 8, Block 1, Shiloh, extended, to the centerline of Kimberly Lane, thence southerly on said centerline, extended, to the north line of Lot 3, Block 3, Shiloh, thence westerly on said north line and the north line of Lot 2, Block 3, Shiloh, to the west line of said Lot 2, thence southwesterly on said west line to the north line of Lot 2, Block 1, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 6, Block 2, Fairfield Estates, to the south line of said Lot 6, thence southwesterly on said south line of Lot 6 to the west line of Sec.
+20 to the east line of Lot 14, Block 1, Shiloh, thence southerly on said east line to the south line of said Lot 14, thence westerly on said south line of Lot 14, extended, to the centerline of Jewel Lane, thence southerly on the centerline of Jewel Lane to the south line of Lot 11, Block 1, Shiloh, extended, thence generally westerly on said south line of Lot 11 and on the south line of Lot 8, Block 1, Shiloh, extended, to the centerline of Kimberly Lane, thence southerly on said centerline, extended, to the north line of Lot 3, Block 3, Shiloh, thence westerly on said north line and the north line of Lot 2, Block 3, Shiloh, to the west line of said Lot 2, thence southwesterly on said west line to the north line of Lot 2, thence southeasterly on said west line of Lot 2, extended, to the north line of Lot 8, Block 2, Fairfield Estates, thence westerly on said north line of Lot 8 to the west line of said Lot 8, thence generally southerly on said west line of Lot 8 and the east line of Lot 6, Block 2, Fairfield Estates, to the south line of said Lot 6, thence southwesterly on said south line of Lot 6 to the west line of Sec.
 20, T118N, R22W;

 Thence southerly on the west line of Sec.
 20 to the south line of Lot 10, Block 1, Candlelight Terrace, located in Sec.
-19, T118N, R22W, thence southwesterly on said south line of Lot 10, extended, to the centerline to 28th Avenue North, thence southerly on said centerline to the north line of Lot 16, Block 5, Candlelight Terrace, extended, thence westerly on said north line to the west line of said Lot 16, thence southwesterly on said west line of Lot 16, extended, to the south line of 27th Avenue North, thence northwesterly on said south line to the east corner of Lot 22, Block 5, Candlelight Terrace, thence southwesterly on the southeast line of Lot 22 to the south corner of said Lot 22, thence generally northwesterly on the southwest and west lines of said Lot 22 and the west line of Lot 21, Block 5, Candlelight Terrace, to the north line of said Lot 21, thence easterly on said north line of Lot 21 to the east line of Lot 8, Block 5, Candlelight Terrace, thence northwesterly on said east line, extended, to the north line of 28th Avenue North, thence generally southwest line of Lot 2, Block 1, Candlelight Terrace, thence northwesterly on said southwest line to the southwest corner of said Lot 2 on the east line of State Highway No. 101, thence northwesterly from said point to the southeasterly corner of Lot 6, Block 1, Meadowood;
+19, T118N, R22W, thence southwesterly on said south line of Lot 10, extended, to the centerline to 28th Avenue North, thence southerly on said centerline to the north line of Lot 16, Block 5, Candlelight Terrace, extended, thence westerly on said north line to the west line of said Lot 16, thence southwesterly on said west line of Lot 16, extended, to the south line of 27th Avenue North, thence northwesterly on said south line to the east corner of Lot 22, Block 5, Candlelight Terrace, thence southwesterly on the southeast line of Lot 22 to the south corner of said Lot 22, thence generally northwesterly on the southwest and west lines of said Lot 22 and the west line of Lot 21, Block 5, Candlelight Terrace, to the north line of said Lot 21, thence easterly on said north line of Lot 21 to the east line of Lot 8, Block 5, Candlelight Terrace, thence northwesterly on said east line, extended, to the north line of 28th Avenue North, thence generally southwesterly on said north line of 28th Avenue North to the southwest line of Lot 2, Block 1, Candlelight Terrace, thence northwesterly on said southwest line to the southwest corner of said Lot 2 on the east line of State Highway No. 101, thence northwesterly from said point to the southeasterly corner of Lot 6, Block 1, Meadowood;